CheckiePy/CheckiePyCore/README.md

 #### 6.2.
 Placing

-* Metric class should be placed in separate file under metric directory.
+* Metric's class should be placed in a separate file under the metric directory.

-* Class name of implemented metric should be registered in IMPLEMENTED_METRICS dictionary in metrics.py.
+* A class name of implemented metric should be registered in IMPLEMENTED_METRICS dictionary in metrics.py.

 #### 6.3.
 Output

 ##### 6.3.1.
-Count method
+The 'count' method

-* Count method should return an output in next format (non verbose):
+* The 'count' method should return an output in the next format (non verbose):

 ```
 {
-    "metric_value1": count_of_occurences,
+    "metric_value1": number_of_occurences,
     "metric_value2": ...,
     ...
 }
 ```

-and in verbose format:
+and in the verbose format:
 ```
 {
     "metric_value1":